opensupporter/osdi-docs/donations.md

 # Donation

-This page defines the Donation resource.
+This document defines the Donation resource.

+Donations are a type of action that a user may take by donating on a fundraising page.
+Donations have fields to describe them such as when the donation was created, the amount that was donated, and typically are linked to the person who made the donation.

 ### Sections: